yafeng/SpliceVista/Readme.txt

 For all available clustering metric, check on website http://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.pdist.html?highlight=distance.pdist#scipy.spatial.distance.pdist
 --method defines the way of calculating the distance between the newly formed clusters.
 Available options are "single", "complete", "average" and "weighted". "average" is the default.

-Step6: Map peptides to its genomic coordinates
+Step6: Map peptides to transcripts
 Map peptides to known splice variants in EVDB database-mapping_EVDB.py The script in this step maps identified peptides from (uniprot, ensemble and IPI database) to splice variants in EVDB database (assembly hg19 for human).
 NOTE: if step5 is skipped, the input file of this step is the output of step3, which is heavy_pepdata.txt.
 If step5 is not skipped, the input file of this step is the output of step5, which is heavy_pepcluster.txt.